LaraChat/theme/README.md

 # theme
-Theme files for AndroidChat.co website.
+Theme files for LaraChat.co website.

 ## Get Involved

-AndroidChat is about community, if you think the site can be improved, please make a pull request to propose your updates or fixes.
+LaraChat is about community, if you think the site can be improved, please make a pull request to propose your updates or fixes.

 ## Libraries